MLMIP/PIANO/README.md

 ```bash
 python run.py c 1
 ```
-where `1` indicates that the program is set to perform predictions for multiple samples.`c` specifies the input pattern for complex structures.
+where `1` indicates that the program is set to perform predictions for multiple samples.`c` refers the input of a complex structure.
 Additionally, if using monomer structures as input, you can obtain the prediction results by executing the following command in the terminal.
 The results will be saved in `predicted_results.txt`.
 ```bash
 python run.py m [apo mutation chain] [apo partner chain] [mut_chain] [wildtype] [mutant] [resid]
 python run.py m 1a4y_A 1a4y_B A E A 401
 ```
-where `m` specifies the input pattern for monomer structures.`[apo mutation chain]` indicates the monomer structure of the mutated chain, while `[apo partner chain]` indicates the monomer structure of the partner chain.
+where `m` refers the input of monomer structures.`[apo mutation chain]` indicates the monomer structure of the mutated chain, while `[apo partner chain]` indicates the monomer structure of the partner chain.